Wekiva Falls RV Resort Spring

 FAQs About Wekiva Falls

-Some of the biggest attractions are parks like Universal Studios, Walt Disney World Resort, Magic Kingdom Park, Disney’s Blizzard Beach, Universal’s Islands of Adventure, SeaWorld OrlandoLegoland, and many other attractions.
+Some of the biggest attractions include Universal Studios, Walt Disney World Resort, Magic Kingdom Park, Disney’s Blizzard Beach, Universal’s Islands of Adventure, SeaWorld OrlandoLegoland, and many others.

-It is possible to see manatees in the Wekiva River during the winter months.
+It is possible to see manatees in the Wekiva River during the winter months, but not in the actual swimming area.

-The sulfur smell is because Wekiva Falls is a natural sulfur spring; this is what causes it to sometimes smell like sulfur.
+The sulfur smell comes from Wekiva Falls being a natural sulfur spring; this is what sometimes makes it smell like sulfur.

 Closing Thoughts